asciinema/asciinema-server/lib/asciinema_web/templates/doc/installation.html.md

 {: #running-from-source}

-If none of the above works for you (or you want to help with development) just clone the repo and run latest version of asciinema straight from the master
+If none of the above works for you (or you want to help with development) just clone the repo and run latest version of asciinema straight from the main
 branch:

     git clone https://github.com/asciinema/asciinema.git
     cd asciinema
+    git checkout main
     python3 -m asciinema --version